hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/PodSubnetPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni#register-the-podsubnetpreview-preview-feature) for more information.

-* `scale_down_mode` - This also effects the cluster autoscaler behavior.
+* `scale_down_mode` - (Optional) This also effects the cluster autoscaler behavior.
 If not specified, it defaults to Delete.
 Possible values include: 'ScaleDownModeDelete', 'ScaleDownModeDeallocate'.
 Changing this forces a new resource to be created.

 * `type` - (Optional) The type of Node Pool which should be created.
 Possible values are `AvailabilitySet` and `VirtualMachineScaleSets`.
 Defaults to `VirtualMachineScaleSets`.